How To Choose The Best Mobile Backend As A Service?

 - Background jobs.

-- Hosting NodeJS applications.
+- Hosting NodeJS web and mobile applications.

 - Database optimization.